craigmc08/haskell-raytracer/README.md

 - depth of field
 - lens distortion
 -?mix in csg objects into polygon scenes? maybe
+- use a bvh graph to speed up rendering

 far future stuff:
 - basic animation and video/image sequence rendering